 Stay in Pacific Beach at this light and airy condo steps from the beach.
 It’s the perfect location…just a 5 minute drive to everywhere you want to go, from Sea World to Gas Lamp quarter.
 Check prices and availability here.

 Stella | Around the World in 24 Hours

 2. Joshua Tree National Park in October

-One of the best places to visit in California in October is Joshua Tree National Park in Southern California.
+One of the best places to visit in California in October is Joshua Tree National Park.
+It makes a great weekend getaway in Southern California.
 Straddling the Mojave and Colorado deserts, Joshua Tree cools down enough in October that being outdoors during the day is pleasant.

 If you enjoy rock climbing, you will love visiting this desert park, which is famous for the huge boulders that dot the park landscape.
 Even if you are not a professional climber, you can have fun rock scrambling; many boulder masses are flat and it’s easy to find your way up to the top.

 Apart from rock climbing, hiking is one of the most popular things to do in Joshua Tree National Park.
 There are several short, family-friendly trails as well as more challenging ones, like the hike to the top of Ryan Mountain for great views over the park.
 You can also tour historic ranches in the park, built by early ranchers and miners.

 Enjoy driving through the park and observing its diverse flora and fauna.
 If you decide to spend a night or two, stargaze: Joshua Tree is a dark skies area and you can see the Milky Way clearly on a cloudless, moonless night.